openssl/openssl/INSTALL.md

 Do not use `atexit()` in libcrypto builds.

 `atexit()` has varied semantics between platforms and can cause SIGSEGV in some circumstances.
-This options disables the atexit registration of OPENSSL_cleanup.
+This option disables the atexit registration of OPENSSL_cleanup.
 By default, NonStop configurations use `no-atexit`.

 ### no-autoalginit